LogoJapan Suki

 Miyama-jinja

-• Shakujo no Ume: One of the Seven Wonders of Mount Misen, this plum tree is said to have grown from Kôbô Daishi’s prayer staff.
+• Shakujo no Ume: The plum tree said to have grown from Kōbō Daishi’s prayer staff.

 Chikai no Hi